Newspaper Page Text

 in evening apparel were the five

-ushers, Miss Cecelia Irvin. orchid
+ushers, Miss Cecelia Irvin, orchid

-chiffon; Miss Velma Ribbons, vel
+chiffon; Miss Velma Ribbons, yel

-low wcrepe; Miss Rosa Robinson,
+low .crepe; Miss Rosa Robin/"ii

-pink taffeta; Miss Omega Hayes,
+pink taffeta; Miss Omega Havas,

 green satin, and Miss Frieda Wil

-lJiams, red taffeta all teachers in
+liams, red taffeta all teachers in

 the public school system of Mem